reverbdotcom/reverb-devops-challenge/README.md

 ### The application has the following endpoints:

 #### /
 This is the application root.
-This route simply responds with 200 OK and 'Reverb.com rocks!' as the body.
+This route simply responds with 200 OK and `Reverb.com rocks!` as the body.
 Once you get the app running, you should be able to `curl ip:port/` and get this response.

 #### /health